 Add another 8 pins to your microcontroller using a MCP23008 port expander.
 The MCP23008 uses two i2c pins (these can be shared with other i2c devices), and in exchange gives you 8 general purpose pins.
-You can set each of 8 pins to be input, output, input with a pullup or open drain.
+You can set each of 8 pins to be input, output, or input with a pullup.
 There's even the ability to get an interrupt via an external pin when any of the inputs change so you don't have to keep polling the chip.

 Use this chip from 2.7-5.5V (good for any 3.3V or 5V setup), and you can sink/source up to 20mA from any of the I/O pins so this will work for LEDs and such.
 Team it up with a high-power MOSFET if you need more juice.
 DIP package means it will plug into any breadboard or perfboard.